vircadia/vircadia-docs-sphinx/docs/source/script/server-entity-scripts.md

 # Server Entity Scripts

-You can make content in High Fidelity interactive by attaching scripts to entities. *Server entity scripts* are entity scripts that run on the server (or domain) that hosts the entity.
+You can make content in Vircadia interactive by attaching scripts to entities. *Server entity scripts* are entity scripts that run on the server (or domain) that hosts the entity.
 These scripts run persistently in a domain, even if there are no users present.
 This means that there is only one instance of the script is running at a time, and it is running on the server.
 Any behavior that is controlled by your script will be seen and heard by everyone in the domain.

 **On This Page**
 * [Attach a Server Entity Script to an Entity](#attach-a-server-entity-script-to-an-entity)